 Unlike a ceiling fan, the blades of a wall fan aren’t exposed.
 Instead, they’re enclosed in a casing for safer operation.
 Typically placed at eye level for ease of use, wall fans are quite easy to install.
 Many are also adjustable, allowing you to direct the airflow precisely where you want it.

 When choosing a wall fan, you’ll need to decide which size is right for your home.
 Motor power and blade configuration are also important considerations.
-In this buying guide, we explain the most important features to look for when shopping.
-For those who want a fast shopping experience, we also provide a list of the top wall fans on our shortlist.

 Where will you install your wall fan?
 It could work in practically any room with limited space, but certain areas may be more prone to stuffiness, such as a basement, home gym, kitchen, or child’s playroom.